TEACH

 I also invite a financial advisory to collaborate with my students through a free SIFMA subsidiary program called InvestItForward.
 Throughout this program, adults with real world expertise in finance will collaborate with students and help them research and discuss industries and discuss their professional journey with students helping to extend learning and relationships beyond the classroom.
 Additionally, teachers can apply to be a part of the Capitol Hill Challenge, which matches Members of Congress in their respective Congressional district with priority consideration given to underserved Title I public schools to engage in the stock market game simulation collaboratively with their elected officials.

-Tea Club came out of the need for students to have a safe space to congregate before school.
-Our school is collocated with five other schools as part of a campus with limited space and a shared cafeteria.
-When some of my students came into my room in the morning before first period and saw me drinking tea we got to about the history of tea the and benefits of drinking tea.
-When asked if they wanted a cup, their eyes opened.
+Public schools in America need tea time for calm, contemplative discourse and social connection.
+In the often fast paced, bell oriented, compliance driven world of schooling, students and staff are longing for moments of human connection.
+CommuniTea started in 2014 and first came out of the need for students to have a safe space to congregate before school started.
+Our school building is collocated with five other high schools, all with limited space and a shared cafeteria in the campus.
+Students had no place to go before school started.
+When some of my students started coming into my classroom in the morning before first period and saw me drinking tea, we got to talking about its history, health benefits and tea cultures around the world.
+When asked if they wanted a cup, their eyes opened wide.
 Students are rarely treated as equals.
-It was obviously greatly appreciated.
-This led to students coming back and the next morning, yada yada yada, we had an informal tea club.
+It was greatly appreciated.
+This led to students coming back day after day, yada yada yada, we had an informal tea club.